-Dual Diagnosis Treatment -A person who has both an alcohol or drug problem and an emotional/psychiatric problem is said to have a dual diagnosis.
+Dual Diagnosis Treatment in Delhi: A person who has both an alcohol or drug problem and an emotional/psychiatric problem is said to have a dual diagnosis.
 To recover fully, the person needs treatment for both problems.
 Drug and alcohol abuse and substance dependency can be a misnomer for some.
 According to the National Institute on Alcohol Abuse and Alcoholism, a person may have an alcohol use disorder, such as binge drinking or heavy drinking that causes problems in life, but he or she does not show signs of dependency.

 The fact that Person has not been diagnosed with a mental illness doesn’t mean there isn’t an underlying condition that could be intensifying the dependency on substances such as: